 Making the Appointment

-Step 5: The next screen will prompt you to enter your contact information such as first and last name, NIE, expiration date of your card, email and phone number.
+Step 5: The next screen will prompt you to enter your contact information such as your first and last name, NIE, the expiration date of your card, email and phone number.
 Input these and then go to the next page to choose an appointment time and day.

 Note: I’d really recommend you have a Spanish cell phone number by now (+34 country code) as these days online booking systems in Spain are sending confirmation texts to people before officially confirming their appointments.

 Step 6: Most likely you’ll see three appointments to choose from so pick the one that would work best for your schedule.
 It’s important to note that for the regreso, appointments tend to get uploaded on Friday mornings so check early that day especially.

 Step 7: After receiving a confirmation code from a text message to your phone, enter it into the box on the appointment page.
 After you click Confirmar, your appointment will be confirmed and you will receive an email with the information.
 Note that a table (Mesa) number might be pre-assigned to you upon confirmation.
 Also, check your spam folder or junk mail in case the email ends up there.